What Is a Potts Elevator & When Should You Use It?

 • Select instruments for performance and longevity: A quality elevator is an investment in your practice.
 Prioritize features like ergonomic handles, found in the SurgiMac Air Series, and premium stainless steel to ensure clinical precision, reduce hand fatigue, and guarantee long-term reliability.

-What Is a Potts Elevator and How Does It Work?
+What Is a Potts Elevator and How Do You Use It?

 A Potts elevator is a specialized dental instrument designed to assist in extractions, particularly those involving impacted wisdom teeth or stubborn root fragments.
 Unlike straight elevators, its unique design provides specific advantages for accessing and luxating teeth in difficult-to-reach areas of the mouth.
 The primary function of a Potts elevator is to sever the periodontal ligament and expand the alveolar bone, making the tooth mobile enough for a clean, atraumatic removal with forceps.